NDIC: Advancing deposit insurance among Africa’s financial safety-net players

 According to him, the secret to the relative financial stability witnessed in Nigeria lies in the smooth coordination and collaboration among the financial safety-net participants.
 For example the NDIC he said, is a member of the Financial Services Regulation coordination Committee (FSRCC) an organ established by the CBN to strengthen regulation and supervision in the financial system.
 This kind of collaboration is supported by principle 4 of the IADI Core principles for effective deposit insurance systems (DIS), which reinforces close coordination of activities and information sharing, on an ongoing basis.

 When he spoke to newsmen on the sideline of the workshop, the NDIC boss said the program in very important because it is an avenue of sharpening skills of insurance practitioners in Africa.
 It is a forum that equips them with skills and tools to think ahead, plan ahead and take necessary measures to forestall possible systemic financial crisis he explained.

-“Discovering potential risk early enough and nipping it in the bud is important, but when crisis gets out of control, it is the duty of deposit insurers to find appropriate solution.
+“Discovering potential risk early enough and nipping it in the board is important, but when crisis get out of control, it is the duty of deposit insurers to find appropriate solution.
 One of the solutions that we have adopted recently in Nigeria is the bridge bank resolution mechanism.
 This has also been adopted in many jurisdictions.
 It seeks to protect depositors and engender confidence in the financial system,” Ibrahim told Journalists.

 Following from the above, Kevin N.Amugo Director, Financial Policy and Regulation Department of CBN in discussing, “Crisis management, recovery and the role of financial safety-net players,” explained that the assignment of powers and responsibilities among these players is country-specific.
 This refers to the need to design homegrown policy and legal framework.